A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: Introduction

 \subsection{Outline of the main contributions}

 Inspired by GCG methods, the goal of this paper is to develop a dynamic generalized conditional gradient method (DGCG) aimed at solving the dynamic minimization problem at \eqref{intro:inverseproblem}.
-Similarly to the classical GCG approaches, our DGCG algorithm is based on the structure of sparse solutions to \eqref{intro:inverseproblem}, and it does not require a discretization of the space domain.
-As a consequence, when compared to grid-based methods designed to solve similar problems \cite{schmitzerwirth2020}, our approach aims to reduce the reconstruction artifacts and lower the computational cost.
+Similarly to the classical GCG approaches, our DGCG algorithm is based on the structure of sparse solutions to \eqref{intro:inverseproblem}, and it is Lagrangian in essence, since it does not require a discretization of the space domain.
+Lagrangian approaches have been proven useful for many different dynamic applications \cite{saumier2015optimal}, often outperforming Eulerian approaches, where the discretization in space is necessary.
+Indeed, since Eulerian approaches are based on the optimization of challenging discrete assignment problems in space, Lagrangian approaches allow to lower the computational costs and are more suitable to reconstruct coalescence phenomena in the dynamics.
+Motivated by similar considerations, our approach aims to reduce the reconstruction artifacts and lower the computational cost when compared to grid-based methods designed to solve similar inverse problems to \eqref{intro:inverseproblem} (see \cite{schmitzerwirth2020}).

 The fundamentals of our approach rest on recent results concerning sparsity for variational inverse problems: it has been empirically observed that the presence of a regularizer promotes the existence of sparse solutions, that is, minimizers that can be represented as a finite linear combination of simpler atoms.
 This effect is evident in reconstruction problems \cite{duval2019epigraphical, flinth2018, unser2, Unser2019NativeBS,unsersplines}, as well as in variational problems in other applications, such as materials science \cite{FPP2,Fanzon:2020aa,LL,ShRe}.
 Existence of sparse solutions has been recently proven for a class of general functionals comprised of a fidelity term, mapping to a finite dimensional space, and a regularizer: in this case atoms correspond to the extremal points of the unit ball of the regularizer \cite{chambolle,bredies2020sparsity}.
 In the context of \eqref{intro:inverseproblem}, the extremal points of the Benamou-Brenier energy have been recently characterized in \cite{bcfr}; this provides an operative notion of atoms that will be used throughout the paper.
 More precisely, for every absolutely continuous curve $\gamma: [0,1] \rightarrow \olom$, we name as \textit{atom} of the Benamou-Brenier energy the respective pair of measures $\mu_\gamma := (\rho_\gamma, m_\gamma) \in \M$ defined by